Intel-bigdata/Spark-PMoF/doc/RPMem_shuffle_enabling_guide.md

 <https://github.com/intel-bigdata/oap>, the enabling guide might be not
 up to date.

-Shuffle RRPMem extension for Spark  (AKA.
+Shuffle RPMem extension for Spark  (AKA.
 RPMem shuffle) depends on multiple native libraries like libfabrics, libcuckoo, PMDK.
 This enabling guide covers the installing process for the time being, but it might change as the install commands and related dependency packages for the 3^rd^ party